ritsu/gnucash-reports/README.md

 accounts.

 ## Examples
 Suppose you have the following account tree.
-(The numbers and accounts here are all made up.)
+(The numbers and accounts here are fictional.)

 ![list-of-accounts](https://user-images.githubusercontent.com/490097/113089879-8e281900-91b6-11eb-8956-f84a9bb867db.png)